Fayez Tarawneh: Career

-Tarawneh was Jordanian ambassador to the United States from 1993 until 1997, and headed the Jordanian delegation that was in charge of peace negotiations with Israel in 1994.
+Tarawneh was Jordanian ambassador to the United States from 1993 until 1997, (also accredited to Mexico as non-resident) and headed the Jordanian delegation that was in charge of peace negotiations with Israel in 1994.
 Then he was appointed prime minister and served in this post from 20 August 1998 to 4 March 1999, the last prime minister under King Hussein, who died in February 1999.
 Next he was named chief of the royal court in 1999.
 The other cabinet posts he held include Foreign Minister and Trade Minister.
 Tarawneh was appointed senator in 2003.

 He was appointed to serve as prime minister for a second time on 26 April 2012 after the sudden resignation of his predecessor, Awn Shawkat Al-Khasawneh.
 An increase in fuel prices resulted in protests.
 On 2 September 2012, a motion of no confidence passed in parliament against his government.
 On 11 October 2012, he was replaced by Abdullah Ensour as prime minister.
 Tarawneh was appointed chief of royal court by King Abdullah II on 28 January 2013, replacing Riyad Abu Karaki.